MediaComem/biopocket/docs/GIT-WORKFLOW.md

 Short (50 chars or less) summary of changes

 More detailed explanatory text, if necessary.
-Wrap it to about 72 characters or so.
+Wrap it to about 72 characters or so (if your editor supports it).
 The blank line separating the summary from the body is critical (unless you omit the body entirely); tools like rebase can get confused if you run the two together.

 Explain the problem that this commit is solving.
 Focus on why you are making this change as opposed to how (the code explains that).
 Are there